Chinantla: Chinantec people

 The Chinantecs have inhabited Chinantla since pre-Columbian times.
-At the time of the Spanish conquest of the Aztec Empire, Chinantla was a cultural and political region to the southwest of the Aztec garrison and administrative center of Tuxtepec in what is now northern Oaxaca.
-Little information on Chinantla from before the Spanish conquest has survived.
-A preserved Aztec manuscript mentions a military campaign by the Aztecs against Chinantla in 1479.
-The Aztec ruler Ahuitzotl conquered the Chinantecs in 1488.
-The Chinantecs joined Hernán Cortés in attacking the Aztec Empire in 1519.
-They were noted for the unusually long lances they fought with.
+They speak the Chinantecan languages, which belong to the Oto-Manguean family.

 Chinantecs still use the milpa system of agriculture.
 The land is communally owned, but fields are assigned to families to cultivate.
 Maize and beans are the primary crops.
 Plants such as cucurbits and chayote are grown in the vicinity of dwellings, but other crops, primarily greens, are grown in the fields between the corn rows.
 The Chinantec have maintained their pre-Columbian tradition of sabio-curanderos ("herb doctors").

 Despite the high biodiversity of the Chinantla region and the presence of many threatened species, there are no government protected areas in the region.
 The Chintantec people have created 27 "Areas Destined Voluntarily for Conservation" (ADVC) which are certified by the Mexican National Commission of Protected Natural Areas.
 There are four "Voluntary Conservation Areas" (VCA) which have not been certified by the Mexican government.
 The ADVC and the CVA are managed by the Chinantec people, with rules governing use of the areas established by local consensus.